acharjee0712/AcceptScriptChanges/README-AcceptjsUI.md

 On click of Cancel button, the page will be redirected to dashboard page.

-The Pay button is defined on the page inside a form and when the customer clicks on the button a pop up with built-in hosted Payment form is opened.
+The Pay button is defined on the page inside a form and when the customer clicks on the button the payment form will be displayed.

 ![Image of AcceptUIButton](Github-Images/AcceptUIButton.PNG)